KhouloudSassiKs/python-lists-sets-Dictionaries-practice/README.md

 All code is written independently as part of my ongoing learning and skill development.

 ## Files
-- `lists_practice.py`: Examples of Python set operations
+- `lists_practice.py`: Examples of Python lists operations
 - `sets_practice.py`: Examples of Python set operations
 - `dictionaries_practice.py`: Frequency counters and dictionary usage